programminghistorian/ph-submissions/en/drafts/originals/exploring-text-collections-via-rag.md

 ## Advanced RAG: For Further Exploration

-{% include figure.html filename="en-or-exploring-text-collections-via-rag-11.png" alt="Flow charts of different RAG approaches." caption="Figure 11: A Survey of Different RAG Methods.
-From: Gao et. al, "Retrieval-Augmented Generation for Large Language Models: A Survey." arXiv:2312.10997v4 [cs.CL] 5 Jan 2024. [https://arxiv.org/pdf/2312.10997](https://arxiv.org/pdf/2312.10997)" %}
+{% include figure.html filename="en-or-exploring-text-collections-via-rag-11.png" alt="Flow charts of different RAG approaches." caption="Figure 11: A Survey of Different RAG Methods." %}

 The evaluation of our RAG pipeline revealed several key areas that could benefit from further improvement.
 While our approach successfully retrieved relevant information, there is room for enhancing precision, particularly in the ranking of results and the overall performance of the keyword search.
 Furthermore, while Mistral-7B proved adept at determining the relevance of retrieved documents, it sometimes struggled to fully integrate those findings into comprehensive and nuanced summaries.
 Fortunately, advanced RAG techniques can address these limitations, and offer new approaches to enrich existing RAG pipelines.